Difference Between Middle Ages and Dark Ages

 Main Differences Between Middle Ages and Dark Ages

-1. The Middle ages were a period of great cultural economic and intellectual shift, which lasted from the 5th century to the 15th century.
-The dark ages are a part of the Middle ages, that began in the Early middle ages, from about 400AD and went on till 1000AD
+1. The Middle Ages were a period of great cultural, economic and intellectual shift, which lasted from the 5th century to the 15th century.
+The dark ages are a part of the Middle Ages, which began in the Early middle ages, from about 400AD and went on till 1000AD

-2. The Middle ages are characterized by the cultural and scientific developments, as different cultures brought different traditions and thus the entirety of Europe observed a complete shift.
-The Dark ages are characterized by a cultural and economic decline.
+2. The Middle Ages are characterized by cultural and scientific developments, as different cultures brought different traditions, and thus the entirety of Europe observed a complete shift.
+The Dark Ages are characterized by a cultural and economic decline.

 3. During the Middle age, there were many religious conflicts between the Catholics and the Protestants after the fall of the Roman Empire.
-Muslim conquest of Europe was observed during the Dark ages.
+The Muslim conquest of Europe was observed during the Dark Ages.

 4. Owing to the conflicts during the Middle age, the power of the church grew significantly.
-Due to the constant conflicts during the Dark ages, there was an overall decline in economy.
+Due to the constant conflicts during the Dark Ages, there was an overall decline in the economy.

 References